-Thank you for visiting the FM website.
-To learn more about the website see the other “about” pages listed on the top menu bar.
+Thank you for visiting!
+This non-profit multi-author website discusses geopolitics from an American perspective, To learn more us see the information below and the other “about” pages on the top menu bar.

 Click on the title to jump to that section.